Setting Up an AI Server

 Terminal

-Create or select a user name: Choose a user with administrative rights on the host.
+Choose a user with administrative rights on the host.

-Set up a Python virtual environment: For convenience and future maintenance, install PySDK in a Python virtual environment.
+For convenience and future maintenance, install PySDK in a Python virtual environment.
 Ensure Python and PySDK are installed in the virtual environment.

-Create a directory for the local model zoo:
+Create a directory for the local model zoo

-Download models to the local model zoo: If you want to host models locally (as opposed to using the public model zoo), download the models from the DeGirum AI Hub Model Zoo to the directory created earlier:
+Download the models from the DeGirum AI Hub Model Zoo to the directory created earlier:

-5. Start the AI server: Launch the server with the following command:
+Launch the server with the following command:

 Linux Service